spdtek/Line-up-optimization/README.md

 # Line-up optimization

-This demo, developed by Aitzol Iturrospe, uses the D-Wave Systems’ quantum annealer for optimizing initial line-up of a soccer team.
+This demo, developed by Aitzol Iturrospe, uses the D-Wave Systems’ quantum annealer for optimizing the initial line-up of a soccer team.

-Players and their playing position are selected to maximize the sum of players ratings for two different formations: a 4-3-3 attack formation and a 4-2-3-1 medium defensive formation.
+Players and their playing position are selected to maximize the sum of players ratings in two different cases: a 4-3-3 attack formation and a 4-2-3-1 medium defensive formation.
 The problem is stated as a binary quadratic model (BQM) and it is solved in a D-Wave Leap’s Hybrid Solver.

 Describe your example and specify what it is demonstrating.
 Consider the following questions: